 In general, this planned giving option is for donors 65 years and older who contribute a minimum of $5,000.
 There is, however, another option for younger donors, called a deferred gift annuity.
 Payments begin at a point in the future specified by the donor, but cannot start until after the named annuitant (you and/or your loved one) is 65.

 Charitable Remainder Trusts

-A charitable remainder trust is similar to a charitable gift annuity in that it creates an income stream for you or a loved for life or for a specified term of years.
-At the end of the specified term, the remainder of the trust’s assets will pass to the Parent-Child Home Program.
+A charitable remainder trust is similar to a charitable gift annuity in that it creates an income stream for you or a loved one for life or for a specified term of years.
+At the end of the specified term, the remainder of the trust’s assets pass to the charity or charities.
 Although this option involves legal fees for the donor, it is an attractive vehicle that offers more flexibility than a charitable gift annuity.
 Trusts can be tailored to accommodate a wide variety of gift assets and to meet personal financial and charitable goals.

 Life Insurance Policies

 You can name the Parent-Child Home Program as the owner and/or a beneficiary of your life insurance policy.
 When existing life insurance policies are no longer important to your family’s financial security, you can pass on the financial benefits of the policy to the Parent-Child Home Program by designating the Parent-Child Home Program as the owner and/or beneficiary of the policy.
 As with retirement plans, this approach generally only requires completing a form obtained from the life insurance company.